Prospective junior transfer FAQs

 Since some lower-division courses required for our majors are not offered at community colleges, it can be challenging to complete a degree in four semesters; many transfer students need a fifth semester.
 Admitted students missing three or more lower-division technical requirements will be granted a fifth semester.

-Housing is guaranteed to all fall transfer admits who apply by the deadline.
+Cal Housing offers a housing priority to all newly admitted students, provided they apply by the housing deadline and follow the directions on the housing application.
 The Housing website can help you sort through the available housing options, both on and off campus.